CSCfi/csc-user-guide/docs/support/tutorials/python-usage-guide.md

 Some important aspects of working with the Python programming language are notably different on CSC supercomputers compared to usage on a personal device or in other HPC environments.
-To make the most of the computational resources offered by CSC, it is helpful to be aware of the differences.
+To make the most of the computational resources available to you, it is helpful to be aware of the differences.

 See the
 [Python application page](../../apps/python.md)